– C –

 CSV, short for comma-separated values, is a file format for simply structured data.
 The core task of CSV files is to describe the structure of a text file for its storage.
 This makes it possible to merge data, lists or tables that are not directly connected to each other.
 In addition, CSV is also used to import and export data from different systems.
 As the name „Comma-seprated values“ suggests, commas are used to separate the data records.

 CTA is an abbreviation and stands for Call-to-Action.
+It is a request for action.
 This refers to prompts that are intended to trigger a specific action in potential customers.
 In online marketing, call-to-actions are presented in the form of buttons (buttons on websites, in e-mailings, etc.); in TV or radio commercials, they are prompts to the viewer or listener.
 The prompts can be sales-promoting (Buy now, Subscribe now, etc.) or for generating leads (Learn more, Try now, Subscribe to newsletter, etc.).

 CTR is an abbreviation for click-through rate.
 This is a key figure from online marketing for determining the percentage of clicks on an ad.
 It indicates how often people have clicked on an ad after it has been displayed and is used to evaluate the respective ad content.
 The number of clicks is put in relation to the number of impressions (ad impressions): (clicks / impressions) * 100.
 For example, if the ad generates 100 impressions and is clicked 5 times, the CTR is 5%.

 The term customer centricity refers to a sales and marketing approach that focuses on the customer and their needs as well as the customer relationship.